-Known locally as Danau Maninjau, meaning to 'overlook', Lake Maninjau settles in the base of a vast volcanic crater about 30 kilometres west of Bukittinggi in western Sumatra, Indonesia's largest island.
-In parts 165 metres deep, the lake is 17 kilometres long and 8 kilometres at its widest point.
-The excess drains to form the Batang Sri Antokan river which since 1983 has been used to generate hydroelectric power for the whole of western Sumatra.
+Known locally as Danau Maninjau, meaning to 'overlook', Lake Maninjau settles in the base of a vast volcanic crater.
+Located about 30 kilometres west of Bukittinggi in western Sumatra, the lake is 165 metres deep in parts.
+It is 17 kilometres long and 8 kilometres at its widest point.
+The excess water drains to form the Batang Sri Antokan river which since 1983 has been used to generate hydroelectric power for the whole of western Sumatra.

 Now extinct, the caldera is a result of a massive volcanic eruption estimated to have occurred around 52,000 years ago.
 The remnants of which have been found in a radial distribution extending up to 75 kilometres away.